Green Card Priority Date - FAQs About Green Cards What Is a Priority Date and How It Affects Your Immigration Process - Warren Law Firm

 • Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant

-Your priority date will be either the date when U.S. Citizenship and Immigration Services (USCIS) first receives and accepts the petition or the date the Department of Labor receives and accepts your employer’s labor certification request.
+Your priority date will be either the date when U.S. Citizenship and Immigration Services (USCIS) first receives and accepts the petition, such as your I-140 priority date for employment-based cases, or the date the Department of Labor receives and accepts your employer’s labor certification request, also known as the PERM priority date.
 You will find your priority date on the paperwork that will be sent to you once the petition is received and accepted.

 Think of your priority date as holding your place in line.
 That’s the simple explanation, but it’s not actually very simple at all, which is just one reason why it’s helpful to have an immigration attorney help you through the green card process.